stat6250-w18/course-questions-wiki/week-09/README.md

 [Course Textbook Chapter 15, Problem 2]
-Question(pcheng14-stat6250):What kind of the value indicates the number of elements in the array?
+Question(pcheng14-stat6250):What kinds of the value indicates the number of elements in the array?